usdot-jpo-ode/jpo-ode/README.md

 - CONFLUENT_SECRET must be set to the API secret being utilized for CC

-#### CC Docker Compose File

-There is a provided docker-compose file (docker-compose-confluent-cloud.yml) that passes the above environment variables into the container that gets created.
-Further, this file doesn't spin up a local kafka instance since it is not required.

 #### Note

 This has only been tested with Confluent Cloud but technically all SASL authenticated Kafka brokers can be reached using this method.

 [Back to top](#toc)